palladius/clouddeploy-platinum-path/step-by-step-guide.md

 * This script only works for app01 and appp02. app03 is designed to work only for the Simple Solution and is already working without any script.
-* You should launch this script only if you app01 or app02.
+* You should launch this script only if you deployed app01 or app02.
 * **Important** The first time you execute it, you need to wait ~one hour (🕰) for Gateway APIs to be 'installed' and fully functional in your GKE clusters.